Ichlas02/stock-porto/README.md

 3. Added the LQ45 index as the actual data for overall LQ45 stock movement.

 ### Data Source Preparation in Tableau:
-Make data relations between the LQ45 index data and the stock data, with the 45 stock data from LQ45 as the main pivot.
+Make data relations by joining the LQ45 index data and the stock data, with the 45 stock data from LQ45 as the main pivot.

 ![image](https://github.com/user-attachments/assets/7584358d-8ac9-4985-adcc-e4e176320dc3)